I hope you enjoy reading the blog post.

 No matter how you’re using the photo online, people are judging you on *everything* that’s visible within the frame.

-All the expected stuff, like your clothes, expression, and posture get noticed – but it doesn’t stop there.
-Your surroundings get scrutinized as well.
+All the expected stuff, like your clothes, expression, and posture get noticed - but it doesn’t stop there.
+Everything in the background gets scrutinized as well.

-Your mission is to make sure everything visible in your photo adds up to a positive impression, and to do that, you need to understand how “Signalling” works.
-Signalling is what your photo is communicating between the pixels.
+Your mission is to make sure everything visible in your photo adds up to a positive impression, and to do that, you need to understand how “Signaling” works.
+Signaling is what your photo is communicating between the pixels.

 For instance, if you choose a picture like the one to the left for your online dating profile photo, what do you think it says about your personality?
 Certainly not that you’re a fun guy to hang out with on a Friday night...